Table of Contents

 Create a Testing Sandbox for Your Office 365 Organization

 Not every administrator is happy to run test code in their production tenant, or enable new features, or install a new app, or make any of the changes which might just compromise service to end users.
 Developers or those involved in creating or deploying new code might want to make changes but don’t want to affect anyone else.
-The quandary is solvable by creating either a test Office 365 tenant or a developer tenant.
+The quandary is solvable by using either a test Office 365 tenant or a developer tenant.
 Neither approach is intended for production use and you shouldn’t attempt to use these tenants for that purpose as no one will shed any tears if data is lost, corrupted, or otherwise compromised by a problem.

-Signing up for a Test Tenant
+Signing up for a Test Office 365 Tenant

-A test tenant includes 25 Office 365 E3 or E5 licenses for a 30-day trial.
+A test Office 365 tenant includes 25 Office 365 E3 or E5 licenses for a 30-day trial.
 These tenants are intended to allow organizations to check out basic functionality and prepare for a subsequent deployment.
 The downside of this type of tenant is its short lifetime.
 In essence, it’s a short-term test-and-leave kind of tenant.

 To sign up for a test tenant, go to Microsoft’s Office 365 plan comparison page (Figure 1) and select the Try for free link for either E3 or E5.